Oxytocin: Biological function

-Oxytocin has peripheral (hormonal) actions and also has actions in the brain.
+Oxytocin has peripheral (hormonal) actions and also acts in the brain.
 Its actions are mediated by specific oxytocin receptors.
-The oxytocin receptor is a G-protein-coupled receptor, OT-R, which requires magnesium and cholesterol and is expressed in myometrial cells.
-It belongs to the rhodopsin-type (class I) group of G-protein-coupled receptors.
+The oxytocin receptor is a G protein-coupled receptor (GPCR), OT-R, which requires magnesium and cholesterol and is expressed in myometrial cells.
+It belongs to the rhodopsin-type (class I) group of G protein-coupled receptors.

 Studies have looked at oxytocin's role in various behaviors, including orgasm, social recognition, pair bonding, anxiety, in-group bias, situational lack of honesty, autism, and maternal behaviors.
 Oxytocin is believed to have a significant role in social learning.
-There are indicators that oxytocin may help to decrease noise in the brain's auditory system, increase perception of social cues and support more targeted social behavior.
+There are indicators that oxytocin may help reduce noise in the brain's auditory system, increase perception of social cues, and support more targeted social behavior.
 It may also enhance reward responses.
 However, its effects may be influenced by context, such as the presence of familiar or unfamiliar individuals.
 In addition to its oxytocin receptor agonism, oxytocin has been found to act as a PAM of the μ- and κ-opioid receptors and this may be involved in its analgesic effects.

 Physiological

 The peripheral actions of oxytocin mainly reflect secretion from the pituitary gland.
 The behavioral effects of oxytocin are thought to reflect release from centrally projecting oxytocin neurons, different from those that project to the pituitary gland, or that are collaterals from them.
-Oxytocin receptors are expressed by neurons in many parts of the brain and spinal cord, including the amygdala, ventromedial hypothalamus, septum, nucleus accumbens, and brainstem, although the distribution differs markedly between species.
+Neurons express oxytocin receptors in many parts of the brain and spinal cord, including the amygdala, ventromedial hypothalamus, septum, nucleus accumbens, and brainstem.
+The distribution differs markedly between species.
 Furthermore, the distribution of these receptors changes during development and has been observed to change after parturition in the montane vole.